alexanderafrica365/format_etask/README.md

 ### Use Cut-off date instead of Due date for assign module

 For using Cut-off date instead of Due date, go to the `Site administration` / `Plugins` / `Course formats` / `eTask topics format` and change `assign:duedate` to `assign:cutoffdate`.

+### Set up formatting of grade value

+You can set up the formatting of grade value on grade item or course level.
+All the grades associating with grade item or course will be recalculated automatically.

+If you want to set up formatting of grade value on course level, go to `My courses` / `Your course name` / `Grades` / `Setup` / `Course grade settings`.
+In the `Grade item settings` section change the `Grade display type`.
+Click to the `Save changes` button to save.

+For set up formatting of grade value on grade item level, go to `My courses` / `Your course name` / `Grades` / `Setup` / `Gradebook setup`.
+Choose the grade item you want to setup and click `Edit` / `Edit settings`.
+In the `Grade item` section, click `Show more...` and change the `Grade display type`.
+Click to the `Save changes` button to save.

 ## Contributing